Family of Maurice Granton files lawsuit against CPD officer, city after fatal shooting

 "Where are the reforms?" said the family's attorney Antonio Romanucci.
 "It's first about justice, then it does become about the money because that is our system of justice.
 Where does it stop?
 And the city hasn't learned where its tipping point is."

 A spokesman for the city of Chicago's law department said they have not seen the lawsuit and do not yet have a comment on it.
-Meanwhile, COPA continues to investigate the shooting.
+Once served, the city will have 30 days to respond.